-In early 2019, while Lindsay Senese was recovering from surgery at Sunnybrook, she spotted a posting about patient engagement during one of her daily rehab walks around the post-operative unit.
+In late 2017, while Lindsay Senese was recovering from surgery at Sunnybrook, she spotted a posting about patient engagement during one of her daily rehab walks around the post-operative unit.
 “When I saw that the Patient Family Advisory Council (PFAC) existed I was really heartened by the opportunity to have a place to speak up about my experience,” says Lindsay.

 There were times in Lindsay’s treatment where she felt she couldn’t always make herself understood.
 “The act of speaking up for myself during treatment was ongoing and exhausting.”
 Lindsay, who works as a lawyer, says that although she’s used to engaging in difficult conversations, feels a certain dexterity in the English language, and has family who can help her navigate the medical system, she still struggled at times.
 “I can’t imagine how disempowering it would be to someone who doesn’t share the same educational, vocational, or linguistic privileges that I have,” says Lindsay.